caspii/casparwre.de/_posts/2021-02-25-stop-using-google-analytics.md

 Let’s take a quick tour of these points before getting onto Google Analytics.

 ## Google is not a search engine
 Google is an advertising platform.
 Everything it does, all of its products, are geared towards selling advertising.
-Most of its products are free, many of them are truly useful, and a few are even great.
+Most of its products are free, many of them are useful, and a few are even great.
 But they all exist to suck up more data so that it can become even better at selling advertising.

 The way Google turns data into gold ingots is as follows: